actoron/jadex/docs/mkdocs/docs/Android User Guide/03 Using Jadex on Android.md

 });
 ```

+Notice the *Handler*, which is used here to run code on the UI Thread, so you can easily post a Toast instead of just printing to the console.

+#### Dispatching events

+To dispatch events in an Agent, the *IContextService* is needed, which provides functionality to interact with the Android App Context.
+This service is automatically started on Android devices.
-To dispatch events in an Agent, you need to add a service declaration to your agent type:
+To use it, add a service declaration to your agent type:
 ```java
 @RequiredServices({
 	@RequiredService(name="context", type=IContextService.class, binding=@Binding(scope=RequiredServiceInfo.SCOPE_PLATFORM))